All Episodes

 Sean Hannity.

-There's so many reasons to be a grateful nation, and in large part we have our military and our veterans to thank for our liberties and freedom.
+There are so many reasons to be a grateful nation, and in large part, we have our military and our veterans to thank for our liberties and freedom.

-You can join in the mission to remember our fallen heroes, honor those who currently serve in their families, and teach younger generations the value of freedom.
+You can join in the mission to remember our fallen heroes, honor those who currently serve and their families, and teach younger generations the value of freedom.

-A $15 donation to wreaths across America sponsors a fresh handmade balsam wreath from Maine with a single red bow.
+A $15 donation to Wreaths Across America sponsors a fresh handmade balsam wreath from Maine with a single red bow.

-The veterans' wreaths have become a gift of America's respect.
+The Veterans Wreaths have become a gift of America's respect.

 What started with America's most hollowed ground at Arlington National Cemetery has grown to ceremonies at close to 1,500 other participating locations across the country and overseas.